DRAFT ONLY

 The passage

 v17.
-Having listed his personal greetings, Paul encourages his readers to "greet one another with a holy kiss", or extend a loving hand of fellowship to all the brotherhood, v16.
-The idea of loving intimate fellowship prompts him to warn his readers about associating with those who undermine the church through false doctrine.
+Having given his personal greetings, Paul encourages his readers to "greet one another with a holy kiss", or as we might put it, "extend the hand of fellowship", v16.
+The idea of intimate fellowship prompts Paul to warn his readers about associating with those who undermine the church with their false doctrine.
 Sometimes division is necessary when an issue of truth is at stake.
-Jesus himself caused division over issues of truth and predicted division and conflict as a natural consequence of gospel proclamation, cf. Matt.10:34-36.
-Identify such people, says Paul, and keep out of their way.
+In fact, Jesus himself caused division over issues of truth and predicted division and conflict as a natural consequence of gospel proclamation, cf. Matt.10:34-36.
+Paul asks his readers to identify such people and keep out of their way.

 v20a.
-Over this struggle stands the promise that the powers of darkness will ultimately be defeated at the return of Christ.
+Over this struggle stands the promise that the powers of darkness will be defeated, both here and into eternity.

 v20b.
 At this point Paul most likely signs the letter himself.
 The normal practice was to conclude with the word "farewell" in the hand of the author.
 Paul reworks this standard conclusion with his key word "grace".
 Paul knows well the wonder of God's gracious kindness freely given to all who seek it in Christ.